ROS1 Cheatsheet

 from std_msgs.msg import String

-def callback(data):
+def callback(msg):

-def listener():
+def main():

-rospy.init_node('listener', anonymous=True)
+rospy.init_node("listener", anonymous=True)

 rospy.Subscriber("chatter", String, callback)